ibm-cloud-docs/ContinuousDelivery/git_working.md

 ### Creating a personal access token
 {: #create_pat}

-**Important**: To authenticate with your Git repo over HTTPS, you must create a personal access token.
+To authenticate with your Git repo over HTTPS, you must create a personal access token.
+{: tip}

 1. On the {{site.data.keyword.gitrepos}} User Settings dashboard, on the [Access Tokens page ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://git.ng.bluemix.net/profile/personal_access_tokens?cm_sp=dw-bluemix-_-nospace-_-answers){:new_window}, type the name of the application that you want to create an access token for.
 For example, `Git CLI`.
 1. Optional: Choose an expiry date for the access token.